Laumania/FireworksMania.ModTools/README.md

 # Create Your First Mod
 This is the point where things start to get interesting.

-As mentioned previously, it is important to remember that you can build multiple, completely different mods, from this single Unity project you just setup.
-You can even have many different things in a single mod too.
+As mentioned previously, it is important to remember that you can build multiple, completely different, mods from this single Unity project you just setup.
+You can even have different things in a single mod.

 ## Project Structure
 Lets first create an "Mods" folder where we can have all our mods in.